-The above commands can be added to a batch file for example in the file exomiser-cli-13.1.0/examples/test-analysis-batch-commands.txt is being run from or the full system path.
-It will run any combination of exomiser commands listed using -h or --help.
+The above commands can be added to a batch file for example in the file exomiser-cli-13.1.0/examples/test-analysisbatch-commands.txt

-''' #This is an example analysis batch file to be run using the --analysis-batch command

-#Each line should specify the path of a single analysis file, either relative to the directory the exomiser

-# Original format exomiser analysis containing all the sample and analysis information --analysis test-analysis-exome.yml

-New preset exome analysis using a v1 phenopacket to submit the phenotype information and adding/overriding the VCF input --preset exome --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz
+''' #This is an example analysis batch file to be run using the --analysis-batch command # #Each line should specify the path of a single analysis file, either relative to the odirectory the exomiser #is being run from or the full system path.
+It will run any combination of exomiser occommands listed using -h or --help. # Original format exomiser analysis containing all the sample and analysis information --analysis test-analysis-exome.yml New preset exome analysis using a v1 phenopacket to submit the phenotype oinformation and adding/overriding the VCF input --preset exome --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz Using the default analysis (exome) with a v1 phenopacket containing the phenotype oinformation and adding/overriding the VCF input '''

-Using the default analysis (exome) with a v1 phenopacket containing the phenotype information and adding/overriding the VCF input '''
+''' --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz Using a user-defined analysis with a v1 phenopacket containing the phenotype information and adding/overriding the VCF input --analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer. ivvcf.gz Using a user-defined analysis with a v1 phenopacket containing the phenotype information and adding/overriding the VCF input --analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer. ivvcf.gz --output output-options.yml '''

-''' --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz

-Using a user-defined analysis with a v1 phenopacket containing the phenotype

---information and adding/overriding the VCF input

---analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.

---vcf.gz

-Using a user-defined analysis with a v1 phenopacket containing the phenotype

---information and adding/overriding the VCF input

---analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.

---vcf.gz --output output-options.yml '''